 Top 10 Luxury Hotels in Paris

-In my many years of designing itineraries for France-bound travellers, I’ve found that most of these journeys begin in Paris.
-How could anyone resist?
-Aside from it being your likeliest point of arrival into the country, there’s something about the city that lures you back time and time again, even if you’ve run out of fingers to count the number of times you’ve been.
+A trip to France inevitably includes spending time in Paris.
+Aside from it being your likeliest point of arrival into the country, there’s something about the city that lures you back time and time again, no matter how many times you’ve been.